-Packaging a single crate for Debian
+Packaging a single crate

 It's recommended to work in Debian unstable, unless you have specific backport needs.